Frontend-io/documentation/quickstarts/receivingmoney.md

 ##Step 4 - Verify Transaction and Deliver Value

-After the user has paid, you should make an API call to Paystack's `verify` endpoint using the transaction reference to confirm that the transaction was completed successfully.
-If you're integrating from your web server, the user will be redirected back to your callback URL, you can call the `verify` endpoint on the callback URL.
-If you're integrating on mobile app or using the javascript library, you have to set up a route on your server which you'll call from your callback function and then from there, you will call the Paystack `verify` endpoint.
+After the user has paid, you should make an API call from your server to Paystack's `verify` endpoint using the transaction reference to confirm that the transaction was completed successfully.

 [Here is the curl command to verify transaction:](https://developers.paystack.co/v1.0/reference#verify-transaction)